thearagon/thearagon.github.io/publications/index.md

 <br style="line-height: 5px" />

 #### Invited talks and seminars
+0. November **2021**, *Isterre*, Grenoble, France.
+The talk has been recorded: [On-fault deformation estimates: can we mitigate the effect of our approximations?](https://videos.univ-grenoble-alpes.fr/video/21676-seminar-thea-ragon-on-fault-deformation-estimates-can-we-mitigate-the-effect-of-our-approximations/)

+0. September **2021**, *ENS*, Paris, France.

 0. March **2021**, *Géoazur*, Nice, France.
 You can find the recording of my talk on their youtube chanel: [How to hamper the effect of Earth's structure approximations on on-fault deformation estimates?](https://www.youtube.com/watch?v=q_o2PjDUpPA&list=PLSr2ZD7i9s6kwDyUg96-zFDmXYDmi1rAu&index=16)

 0. May **2019**, *Institut de Physique du Globe de Paris* (IPGP), Paris, France.
 Uncertainties in Earthquake Source Estimates.